 Uses

 NPPF chapters 2, 5, 6, 7, 8, 12

 U.1 Sustainable places include a mix of uses that support everyday activities, including live, work and play.

 U.2 Well-designed neighbourhoods need to include an integrated mix of tenures and housing types that reflect local housing need and market demand.
 They are designed to be inclusive and to meet the changing needs of people of different ages and abilities.
 New development reinforces existing places by enhancing local transport, facilities and community services, and maximising their potential use.

 U.3 Where there is rapid social and economic change, such as sustainable growth or diversification in rural communities or town centres, well-designed buildings and places are able to accommodate a variety of uses over time.

 U.4 Community uses should be co-located wherever possible in order to support linked trips by active travel modes.
 For example, schools, shops, workplaces, open space.
 Where appropriate, uses should be integrated into the same building to encourage their use e.g. combining leisure uses with health services and community facilities.
 Co-located community uses should be focal points within active travel networks.

 A mix of uses

 Retail

-U.5 Many of the shopfronts in the Town and Neighbourhood Centres are more modern looking.
+U.54 Many of the shopfronts in the Town and Neighbourhood Centres are more modern looking.
 Modern interpretations of traditional shop fronts generally have less ornamental detailing than traditional shop fronts but they still create a 'frame' to the shop front.
 Modern shop front designs should generally follow the approach of traditional shop fronts albeit interpreted in a modern manner.

-U.8 Shopfront
+Fig 10 - Modern shopfront

+41 P a g e

+U.65 In order that these modern interpretations enhance the character and appearance of retail areas these should include well-proportioned components which also exhibit a level of depth and detailing to these.

+U.76 The diagram illustrates the basic architectural features that make up modern shopfronts.

-alterations should respect the detailed design, materials, colour and architectural features of the shopfront and building itself, including the setting of the shop i.e. is it in the New Town area of Stevenage or is it situated in the historic setting of the Old Town.
+U.87 Shopfront alterations should respect the detailed design, materials, colour and architectural features of the shopfront and building itself, including the setting of the shop i.e. is it in the New Town area of Stevenage or is it situated in the historic setting of the Old Town.

-U.9 Planning permission will generally be required for a new shopfront; alterations to an existing shopfront including awnings and canopies, external security shutters, blinds, grilles and security measures; and change of use will generally require planning permission.
+U.98 Planning permission will generally be required for a new shopfront; alterations to an existing shopfront including awnings and canopies, external security shutters, blinds, grilles and security measures; and change of use will generally require planning permission.

-U.10 The more traditional shopfronts, such as those found in the Old Town, feature
+U.109 The more traditional shopfronts, such as those found in the Old Town, feature similar architectural features and these are illustrated below.